aldavigdis/superheading-block/readme.md

 ## License

 This plugin is provided to you as free software under the GPLv3 license.
-Runtime dependencies are provided under the MIT and Apache licenses, which are compatible with the GPLv3.
+Some runtime dependencies may be provided under the MIT and Apache licenses, which are compatible with the GPLv3.

 Alda's Superheading Block